 Accessory Dwelling Units (ADUs) provide complete independent living facilities for sleeping, eating, and sanitation.
 ADUs are either attached to, or located within, the proposed or existing primary dwelling, including attached garages, storage areas, or similar uses or an accessory structure or detached from the proposed or existing primary dwelling and located on the same lot as the proposed or exiting primary single-family or multi-family dwelling.

 The following information is to provide guidance to applicants interested in creating new ADUs on their properties.
 Applicants should check with their design professionals or City planning staff for ADU questions at email@example.com or (949) 361-6197.

 Types of ADUs

 - Attached ADU.
-The ADU is attached to the primary dwelling as an addition to the building or resulting from the conversion of a garage or other inhabitable area (e.g. storage room).
+The ADU is attached to the primary dwelling as an addition to the building.
+The ADU may be new construction or a conversation of existing space.

 - Detached ADU.
 The ADU is within an accessory building detached from the primary dwelling.
-The accessory building may be new or a conversion of an existing structure, such as a garage.
+The accessory building may be new construction or a conversion of an existing accessory structure.

-- Submittal Checklist Packet (includes overview of fees, standards, a transit proximity map, and a template deed restriction)
+- ADU Packet (includes overview of fees, development standards, and a template deed restriction)